-Although other tasks such as particle size analysis may be more challenging with equipment that must reside in a dedicate lab, allowing more staff to work remotely reduces numbers of staff on premises at any one time and make challenges with ensuring safe social distancing.
+Although other tasks such as particle size analysis may be more challenging with equipment that must reside in a dedicate lab, allowing more staff to work remotely reduces numbers of staff on premises at any one time making it easier to ensure safe social distancing can be implemented.

 Know where your samples are all the time